ZackJorquera/petsc-rs/CONTRIBUTING.md

 ## Notable Issues

-### Bindgen Versions
+### MPI Versions

-Right now when you build `petsc-rs` two versions of bindgen will be used.
-This is because the [`rsmpi`](https://github.com/rsmpi/rsmpi) uses an outdated version of bindgen.
-Instead of using the same version they do, I opted to use the latest version.
-If they were to use the same version that could cut down on about half of the build dependencies.

-Also, if we use the version of `rsmpi` on <crates.io>, currently [0.5.4](https://crates.io/crates/mpi/0.5.4), then we would get an error saying that we have two incompatible versions of libffi.
-This is because that version of `rsmpi` is from 3 years ago and uses an even older version of bindgen.
+Currently, we are using the `rsmpi` from its GitHub repo and not from [crates.io](https://crates.io/).
+This is because the most recent version of `rsmpi` on [crates.io](https://crates.io/), currently [0.5.4](https://crates.io/crates/mpi/0.5.4), is more than 3 years old and is not compatible with newer versions of MPI.
+It also uses a lot of outdated dependencies that cause problems with the mostly up-to-date dependencies used by `petsc-rs`.

+It seems like the [0.6 release](https://github.com/rsmpi/rsmpi/issues/95) isn't that far away, at least in terms of work still needing to be done.
+The main problem is that I haven't seen any work done on `rsmpi` since march.
+It seems to be inactive for the time being.

+Also, to prevent having multiple versions of bindgen, we use the same version that [`mpi-sys` uses](https://github.com/rsmpi/rsmpi/blob/master/mpi-sys/Cargo.toml#L20), which is not the most recent version of bindgen but doesn't really limit the functionality that much.

+If we want to publish the `petsc-rs` crate on [crates.io](https://crates.io/), we will need to remove all of the `git = ""` dependencies, which is only a problem for MPI related crates.

 ### Complex numbers and the FFI issue